vitor-mariano/tumblr-php/README.md

 ``` php
 $oauthVerifier = $_GET['oauth_verifier'];
 ```
-If everything runs as plained, you will receive the user definitive tokens.
+If everything runs as plained, you should receive the user definitive tokens.
 ### Client
 After configure one of those authenticators, you can import the `Client` class
 ``` php